MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-develop-use-vscode.md

 ---
 # required metadata

-title: Use Visual Studio Code with SQL Server on Linux | SQL Server vNext CTP1
+title: Use Visual Studio Code with SQL Server on Linux - SQL Server vNext CTP1 | Microsoft Docs
-description:
+description: This tutorial shows how to use the mssql extension for VS Code.
+This extension allows you to edit and run Transact-SQL scripts in VS Code.
 author: erickangMSFT
 ms.author: erickang
 manager: jhubbard
-ms.date: 11/10/2016
+ms.date: 11/14/2016
 ms.topic: article
 ms.prod: sql-linux
 ms.technology: database-engine